 Build and mentor the profession

-from first introduction through every stage of career success, with a priority on expanding access and reflecting the demographics of the broader Minnesota population.
+From first introduction through every stage of career success, with a priority on expanding access and reflecting the demographics of the broader Minnesota population.

 Make architecture accessible, understandable, and highly valued

-engagement to grow awareness of and appreciation for the process, outcomes, and importance of the profession among the general public and key influencers.
+Engagement to grow awareness of and appreciation for the process, outcomes, and importance of the profession among the general public and key influencers.

 Take immediate, bold action to address climate change

-drive wide-scale adoption of sustainable, resilient, and regenerative design solutions for human and ecological health.
+Drive wide-scale adoption of sustainable, resilient, and regenerative design solutions for human and ecological health.

 Foster equity, belonging, and agency for women, people of color, and other marginalized groups

-in the built environment, the profession of architecture, and the state and local chapters of AIA in Minnesota.
+In the built environment, the profession of architecture, and the state and local chapters of AIA in Minnesota.